-The mainstem Nisqually River contains two hydroelectric projects, the Yelm project (operated by the city of Centralia, Washington) and the Nisqually River Project (operated by the applicant).
+The mainstem Nisqually River contains two hydroelectric projects, the Yelm project (operated by the city of Centralia, Washington) and the Nisqually River Project (operated by the applicant, City of Tacoma).
 The Yelm project consists of a single diversion dam, canal, powerhouse, and fishway, which allows anadromous fish migrating upstream to pass through the Yelm project and continue to areas immediately downstream of the Nisqually project (FERC 1997a).

 |LIHI Certificate Number||8|